telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/scrolling/scroll_to_given_time_slot.md

 ---
 title: Scroll to Specific Time Slot
 page_title: Scroll to Specific Time Slot | Kendo UI Scheduler
-description: "Learn how to scroll to a given time slot with JavaScript in a Kendo UI Scheduler."
+description: "Learn how to scroll to a given time slot by using JavaScript in a Kendo UI Scheduler."
+previous_url: /controls/scheduling/scheduler/how-to/scroll_to_given_time_slot
 slug: scroll_to_given_time_slot
 ---

 # Scroll to Specific Time Slot

-The example below demonstrates how to scroll  to a given time slot with JavaScript in a Kendo UI Scheduler.
+The following example demonstrates how to scroll to a given time slot by using JavaScript in a Kendo UI Scheduler.

 ###### Example